 Application, skills checklist, clinical references – you’ll need all three every single time you apply with a new travel nurse agency.
 Speak to any travel nurse and they’ll likely tell you the same – the paperwork upfront when applying to a new agency is ridiculous.
 It’s long, it’s redundant and it’s cumbersome, but it’s absolutely necessary.

-For recommendations on how to create a good travel nurse resume see our previous blog post Eight Resume Secrets for Travel Nurses.
+For recommendations on creating a good travel nursing job tips about your resume see our previous blog post Eight Resume Secrets for Travel Nurses.

 Step 6: Herd Your Paperwork